ahutnick/copanaltarqkings/_monuments/stela-n.markdown

 ##### <em>Photos (Edited) Courtesy of Dr. Clark Erickson</em>

 The associated altar continues this theme of death and its role in perpetuating fertility.
 Though the west and east sides are broken, four heads comprise the sides of the altar.
 The east side contains a bat mask while the west side contains a death mask crowned with plant life.
 The north and south sides contain jaguar faces, each with a corresponding leg.
-Three circles, possibly representing the Witz' sign, can be found on the east and south sides.
+Three circles, possibly representing the Witz sign, can be found on the east and south sides.
 A trilobed shell with ajaw glyphs form the top of the altar.
-The bat and jaguar masks, particularly when coupled with Witz' symbols, can represent death and the Underworld.
+The bat and jaguar masks, particularly when coupled with Witz symbols, can represent death and the Underworld.
 When coupled with fertility stemming from death in the west mask, this altar emphasizes this cycle (Baudez 1994, 87, 90).

 <br>